Table of Contents

-We'd also recommend creating a content post in your challenge that includes guidelines on how to use the activity converter.
-You can find the below template in the Content Library within the Challenge Notifications collection and upload it directly into your challenge.
+We also recommend creating a Content post in your challenge that includes guidelines on how to use the activity converter.
+You can use our content template, which provides step-by-step instructions for how users can convert activities.
+Search for the template in the Content Library by filtering for the MoveSpring Basics tag, choose the "How to use the activity converter" post, and upload it directly into your challenge.

 How are activity converter calculations done?

 The activity converter calculates totals based on effort exerted and workout intensity to find an approximate step total.
-Steps are converted into distance at a rate of 2,000 steps to 1 mile.
+Steps are converted into distance at a rate of 2,000 steps to 1 mile (or approximately 3,219 steps to 1 km).
 Activity converter calculations have been sourced from a combination of various sources including NASA, PEHP Utah, and Washington University Wellness.

 How to enable the activity converter for your organization